 Lastly, you need to figure out storage.
 Are you going to be able to fit all of your furniture in your new home?
 Or are you in a situation where some of it is going to need to be stored away for one reason or another?
 Then you want to be sure that you include storage costs in what you’re calculating, as well.

-There are lots of different sizes of storage units, from 5 feet by 5 feet all of the ways up to 25 feet by 10 feet (and sometimes larger).
+There are lots of different sizes of storage units, from 5 feet by 5 feet all of the way up to 25 feet by 10 feet (and sometimes larger).
 Typically, the smallest ones are about the size of a closet, and the largest ones are the size of a small one-car garage.
-In some instances, your moving company may also rent storage units as part of their business.
+In some instances, your out of state moving company may also rent storage units as part of their business.

 Storage units can cost anywhere from $10-$50 per week, and $25-$250 per month, depending on the size of the unit and where it’s located.
 It may also vary in price based on whether or not you need a climate-controlled unit to be able to store your furniture as safely as possible.